librarianrafia/cv/index.md

 ## Currently

-Rafia Mirza is currently a Digital Scholarship Librarian at SMU.
-She helps provide research and instructional support for students and faculty who are interested in digital scholarship projects.
-She did graduate coursework in American Studies at the University of Minnesota, received her MSI from the University of Michigan, and her MSDS from SMU.
+Rafia Mirza is currently the Scholarly Communications Librarian at SMU.

 ### Research interests

 Her research focuses on digital humanities, library pedagogy, project planning and infrastructure in libraries as well as race, gender and labor in librarianship.
+She did graduate coursework in American Studies at the University of Minnesota, received her MSI from the University of Michigan, and her MSDS from SMU.

 ## Education
 `2023- 2025` __Southern Methodist University (Dallas, TX)__